Skip to content

 At this point, you can start looking for a mortgage, if you need one.

-Buying a home and taking on a mortgage is a big financial commitment, so you need to consider all the costs involved, not just your mortgage repayments.
-You’ll no longer be a tenant, so all costs for maintaining your home will be your responsibility.
+Buying a home and taking on a mortgage is a big financial commitment.
+You’ll need to consider all the costs involved, not just your mortgage repayments.
+You’ll no longer be a tenant, so all the costs for maintaining your home will be your responsibility.

 As a tenant, you might have been claiming housing benefit to help with the rent.
 You won’t be able to claim this for help repaying your mortgage.
 However, you might be eligible for Support for Mortgage Interest (SMI) – a government loan that’s designed to help you pay just the interest on your mortgage, not the amount you borrowed.